pupnp/pupnp/README.md

 The manifest lists the installed paths without any `DESTDIR` prefix.
 Only use it after an install done without `DESTDIR`; after a `DESTDIR` install, remove that directory instead.

-## 12. Product Release Notes

-The SDK for UPnP Devices v1.2.1a has these known issues:

-- The UPnP library may not work with older versions of gcc and libstdc++, causing a segmentation fault when the library loads.
-It is recommended that gcc version 2.9 or later be used in building library.
-- The UPnP library does not work the glibc 2.1.92-14 that ships with Red Hat 7.0.
-For the library to function, you must updated the glibc and glibc-devel packages to 2.1.94-3 or later.
-There is some issue with libpthreads that has been resolved in the 2.1.94 version.

-## 13. New Features
+## 12. New Features

 See [ChangeLog file](ChangeLog).

-## 14. Support and Contact Information
+## 13. Support and Contact Information

 Report bugs at <https://github.com/pupnp/pupnp/issues>, and ask questions at <https://github.com/pupnp/pupnp/discussions>.
 To report a security vulnerability, follow [SECURITY.md](SECURITY.md) instead of opening a public issue.

 \* Other brands, names, and trademarks are the property of their respective owners.

-## 15. IXML support for scripting languages
+## 14. IXML support for scripting languages

 The tree structure of XML documents created by IXML is hard to maintain when creating a binding for a scripting language.
 Even when many elements may never be used on the script side, it requires copying the entire tree structure once you start accessing elements several levels deep.Hence scriptsupport was added.
 To enable it compile while IXML_HAVE_SCRIPTSUPPORT has been defined (enabled by default).
 This allows control using only a list instead of a tree-like structure, and only nodes actually accessed need to be created instead of all the nodes in the tree.